Buddhist Monk: I thought all religions were a path to God. I was wrong!

 This is not always a bad thing.
-For some books, the premise is simply a way of putting a political point across in an interesting and imaginative way.
+For some works, the premise is simply a way of putting a political point across in an interesting and imaginative way.
 Also, sometimes things just have to be said in the most blatant way possible to be understood.
-However, when the message come across as forced or one sided, it may prevent some readers from enjoying the book and it will hinge upon where an individual puts their line for where it becomes annoying.
+However, when the message comes across as forced or one-sided, it may prevent some readers from enjoying the book and it will hinge upon where an individual puts their line for where it becomes annoying.

 Note that this only applies when the entire universe and characters have been created to put forward the author's viewpoint.
 If an existing fictional universe or character has been altered to create a medium for a tract, then it's due to a Writer on Board (Author Filibuster is an extreme example of that).
 If the author's just filling up their story with stuff they like, that's Author Appeal.
 If it's gotten to the point where the tracting (or whatever personal issues the author has) has all but taken over the author's work, then the author has entered Filibuster Freefall.